 The speech lab is equipped with:

-The speech lab is used mainly by the UvA phoneticians and other members of the linguistics research institute ACLC, but also sometimes by other members of the Faculty of Humanities, especially the UvA musicologists, and by linguists from other universities.
+Researchers that you can find in the speech lab are mainly the UvA phoneticians and other members of the linguistics research institute ACLC, but also sometimes other members of the Faculty of Humanities, especially the UvA musicologists, the interfacultary research institute ILLC, and linguists from other universities.

 If you are a researcher and want to use our lab facilities, you can look into the calendar for when there are free time slots.
-To reserve lab hours, you contact technician Dirk Jan Vet.
+For obtaining a license to reserve lab hours, contact technician Dirk Jan Vet.